sudiplun/luniox/content/blog/20250520-usergroup.md

-groups username # Show groups a user belongs to id username # Display user's UID, GID, and groups newgrp groupname # Switch to a different group
+groups username # Show groups a user belongs to id username # Display user's UID, GID, and groups newgrp groupname # Switch to a different group groupmod -n new_name current_name #change the name of existing group name
 ```
 ---
 ### Managing User Permissions & Ownership